manuelCarlos/Easing/README.md

 # Easing in Swift

-## This project is composed of a stand-alone library of easing functions implemented in Swift 4 (Easing.swift)
+##### This project is composed of a stand-alone library of easing functions implemented in Swift.

 ### Type of supported functions